Jüri Uluots: Political career

 In March 1944 the National Committee of the Republic of Estonia was formed by the underground resistance movement in German-occupied Estonia.
 By April 1944 a large number of the committee members were arrested by the German security agencies.
 The Committee aimed to establish of a provisional government during expected German withdrawal as the Red Army had reached the border of Estonia on 2 February 1944.
 On 20 April 1944, the National Committee selected the Electoral Committee of the Republic of Estonia.
-The Committee determined that the Soviet-era appointment of Johannes Vares as Prime Minister by Konstantin Päts had been illegal and that Uluots had assumed the President's duties from 21 June 1940 onwards.
+The Committee determined that the Soviet-era appointment of Johannes Vares as prime minister by Konstantin Päts had been illegal and that Uluots had assumed the President's duties from 21 June 1940 onwards.
 On 21 June 1944, Jüri Uluots appointed Otto Tief as deputy prime minister.

 As the Germans retreated in September 1944, Uluots appointed a new government, headed by Otto Tief.
 On 20 September, the Estonian national government was proclaimed.
 Estonian forces seized the government buildings in Toompea and ordered the German forces to leave.

 Tief's government left Tallinn prior to the Soviet army's arrival and went into hiding.
 But most of the cabinet members were later arrested and suffered various repressions by the Soviet authorities, or were sent to labour camps in Siberia.
 The remainder of the government fled to Stockholm, Sweden, where it operated in exile from 1944 to 1992 when Heinrich Mark, who was prime minister in duties of the president, presented his credentials to incoming president Lennart Meri.

-After 4-days short for his 55th birthday, Uluots died of gastric cancer shortly after arriving in Sweden in 1945.
+Four days short of his 55th birthday, Uluots died of gastric cancer shortly after arriving in Sweden in 1945.